- What is the Join Family Long Stay Visa?

-At IAS we have a team of highly-qualified lawyers who have expert knowledge of Irish immigration law.
+At IAS we have a team of highly-qualified consultants who have expert knowledge of Irish immigration law.
 They have helped many clients successfully apply for various visas to Ireland, including the Join Family Long Stay Visa.

-If you hire one of our lawyers, they will guide you through each step of the application process, making it less stressful.
+If you hire one of our team, they will guide you through each step of the application process, making it less stressful.
 They will also ensure that your application has been completed to the highest standard and that you submitted all the required documents.

-Our lawyers can also write you a Letter of Representation to strengthen your application.
+We can also write you a Letter of Representation to strengthen your application.

 Fast Track Package